almadoro/react-just/docs/guide/getting-started.md

 # Getting Started

-## Why React Just?

-React Server Components ([server components](https://react.dev/reference/rsc/server-components) and [server functions](https://react.dev/reference/rsc/server-functions)) are a specification designed for full-stack React frameworks.
-Frameworks like **Next.js** and **React Router** implement this specification, but they also add additional features and conventions that often make using **full-stack React more complex than it needs to be**.

-**React Just takes a different approach**: it focuses only on the RSC specification.
-No opinions, no extra conventions, no hidden features, just React Server Components in the simplest possible form.
-This keeps applications **easy to understand, easy to mantain and easy to deploy anywhere**.

 ## What is React Just?

-React Just is a Vite plugin that easily enables React with React Server Components.
+React Just is the simplest way to use React with React Server Components ([server components](https://react.dev/reference/rsc/server-components) and [server functions](https://react.dev/reference/rsc/server-functions)).

 ::: warning Early development
-React Just is in early development and doesn't support the `'use server'` directive.
-Support is planned for release by **mid October 2025**.
+React Just is still in early development.
+The `'use server'` directive support is planned for release by **mid October 2025**.
 :::

 ## Try It Out Online